 What is the art history requirement?

-All students entering the program are required to have taken four courses in the history of art.
+All students entering the program are expected to have taken four college-level courses in the history of art.
 Up to two of those courses can be from related humanities areas like history, archaeology, or literature.

 What if I don't have all my prerequisites completed at the time of application?